Updated July 2021

 Two of the primary addiction recovery strategies employed when treating drug addicts and alcoholics are abstinence and harm reduction.
-While proponents of both strategies tout high success rates, they also attempt to debunk the efficacy of the other through studies, medical research papers, and various statistics.
-In order to get to the truth, it is important to compare the harm reduction model vs the abstinence model.
+While proponents of both strategies peddle high success rates, they also attempt to debunk the efficacy of the other through studies, medical research papers, and various statistics.
+To get to the truth, it is important to compare the harm reduction model vs the abstinence model.
 At Behavioral Health of the Palm Beaches, we are doing just that.
-Our South Florida behavioral health center is comparing harm reduction vs abstinence treatment and giving you both sides of the story.
+Our rehab in Lake Worth, Florida, is looking into the efficacy of harm reduction vs abstinence treatment and giving you both sides of the story.

 When comparing harm reduction versus abstinence, you need to first look at each individually to start.
-For the purposes of this article, abstinence is defined as the complete cessation of drug or alcohol use.
-Drug and alcohol abstinence has long been heralded as the best and most effective way to defeat addiction.
-Even dating back centuries, before addictions were treated as medical conditions, the traditional way to break drug or alcohol dependencies was through abstinence.1
+The alcohol or drug definition of abstinence is the complete cessation of drug or alcohol use.
+Drug and alcohol abstinence has long been heralded as the best and most effective treatment for alcoholism and drug addiction.
+Even dating back centuries, before addictions were treated as medical conditions, the traditional way to break drug or alcohol dependencies was through abstinence.2

-Now known as the Minnesota Model, abstinence addiction treatment (which was originally created to help a person detox from alcohol but is now used to treat all addictions) relies on 10 fundamental tenets.2
+Now known as the Minnesota Model, the total abstinence principle for treating addiction (which was originally created as a supplement to alcohol detox programs but is now used to treat all addictions) relies on 10 fundamental tenets.2

 - The first tenet is that alcohol addiction is an involuntary and primary disease.
 It is also considered describable and diagnosable.